alexchantastic/alfred-open-with-neovim-workflow/README.md

 2. Press `enter` to open the current folder or the selected file
 3. Alternatively, type a path to open (e.g., `~/Desktop`)

+When multiple folders are selected, the workflow will only open the first selected folder (all other selected folders are ignored).

+When a heterogenous selection of files _and_ folders are selected, the workflow will open the files in one Neovim instance and the first selected folder in a separate Neovim instance.

 ### Search & Open

 1. Use the keyword `nvimf` to trigger the workflow